Promising New Treatment for Advanced Melanoma

 The FDA has approved more than eight drugs for the treatment of melanoma.
 It approved ipilimumab, which goes by the brand name Yervoy, for advanced melanoma in 2011. for the same treatment.
 The new combined treatment is the first ever immunotherapy cancer combination approved by the FDA.
 The FDA, which sometimes gives accelerated approval to drugs that treat serious diseases or that meet an urgent medical need, is expected to issue full approval for the combined therapy next January.

-UF Health Cancer Center at Orlando Health currently offers this treatment and several melanoma clinical trials.
+Orlando Health UF Health Cancer Center currently offers this treatment and several melanoma clinical trials.
 Most insurance and Medicare plans will cover this therapy, but if you are underinsured or don’t have insurance, patient assistance programs may be available.
 If you are interested in learning more about cancer immunotherapy treatment, please call 1-800-648-3818 to schedule an appointment.